troclaux/notes/aws.md

   - inspect the content of packets, not just headers
   - logging and monitoring

+## aws organizations

+> centrally manage multiple aws accounts

+- allows management of permissions
+- AWS organizations Service Control Policies (SCPs): centrally manage and restrict permissions across all accounts
+  - SCPs do not grand permissions, they **limit** them
+  - does not apply to master account
+  - applies to all the users and roles of the account, including root
+- api is available to automate aws account creation

+- Organizational Unit (OU): used to group accounts within the organization

 ## aws secrets manager

 > stores secrets